Performance Max Audit: How to Make Automation Work for You

 • The Red Flag: Look at where your impressions are coming from.
 If you see a long list of mobile applications, you are burning cash.

-4. Moving Beyond the Interface: The Scripting Era
+4. Moving Beyond the Interface: The Scripting Era and Bidding Strategy

 To truly manage a large portfolio, you must move beyond the interface.
 I utilize custom scripts (like the widely adopted Mike Rhodes PMax script) to visualize spend allocation.
+These scripts can also break down spend by product data, allowing you to analyze performance for ads that utilize product information feeds, such as Shopping and dynamic remarketing.

 I need to know: